-Table 1-7: Residential model: parameters and calculated losses (Note: these values areupdated in later chapters)
+Table 1-7: Residential model: parameters and calculated losses

 The loads used for the RESL2D circuits are a washing machine and an induction cooker.

 Most of the losses are in the level 1 circuit and in the dedicated circuits.
 Due to the low load factor the losses are rather small (see Table 1-7).